fhernandeznater/quick-pokesearch/README.md

+## A Quick Note

+If I were to continue this project further, there's some functionality mentioned in this Read Me that I'd like to add, namely:

+•	Shiny Sprite Checkbox
+•	Writing out more edge cases

+Additionally, it would be great to add the following if I continued this as a personal project:

+•	More extensive CSS Styling
+•	More links

 # Quick PokéSearch Specification
 This app is a helpful search companion for playing Pokémon games!
 Using Quick PokéSearch helps users quickly find the location of Pokémon in the game of their choosing.
 ## Pain Point